meln1k/akka-persistence-foundationdb/README.md

 - Detailed tests under failure conditions are still missing.
 - Some tests are still missing.
+- Snapshot size can't be more than 10mb.
+It's going to be resolved in a future releases.

 These issues are likely to be resolved in future versions of the plugin.

+### Limitations
+- Due to FoundationDB limitations, your event and all tags can't be more than 10mb (actually less, since 10mb is a transaction limit).
+If you find yourself saving more than 10mb in one transaction, please consider splitting your events.
+While it's possible

+### Event deletion

+Please keep in mind that event deletion has a different behavior depending on tag types.
+If you use compact tags, then tag is a reference to your event.
+If you delete the event from the journal, tag will point to the empty event and will be automatically cleared at the next eventsByTag query call.
+At the other hand, if your tag is rich, it will contain the whole event and won't be deleted, so your eventsByTag query will work as expected.
+To

 Snapshot store plugin
 ---------------------